-For 50 years, the Mangy Moose in Teton Village has pretty much been synonymous with Jackson Hole.
+For more than 50 years, the Mangy Moose in Teton Village has pretty much been synonymous with Jackson Hole.
 While known for our skiing, hiking and nearby national parks, no trip to Jackson Hole is complete without going to “The Moose” for dinner or drinks.
 Located at the base of the Jackson Hole Mountain Resort, the funky, nearly 30,000-square foot Mangy Moose building is a one-stop dining, food shopping and retail marvel.

 Something For Everybody